 Remove a Fake Google Review

 Think you might be dealing with a fake Google review?
-Remember, Google wants Google Reviews to serve as a place where customers can learn about the genuine experiences of other customers.
-That means if a review does not actually recount a genuine experience, it will be removed.
+Make sure to flag the review.
+Remember, reviews posted on Google My Business are meant to represent the genuine experiences of customers.
+If Google believes a review doesn’t represent a real experience, it will be removed.

 Google’s review policies list reasons why reviews may be removed.
 Here are four of the most common.